dantleech/blog/source/_posts/2021-11-11-new-laptop.md

 ## Configure the Compose key to type non-native characters

 I previously moved to France, and now I live in Germany.
-French and German anguages have special characters, and I want to type them on a UK layout keyboard.
+French and German languages have special characters, and I want to type them on a UK layout keyboard.

 The [Compose](https://en.wikipedia.org/wiki/Compose_key) key allows you to